 Which Ride Category Would I Feel Comfortable Riding In?

-Since nobody wants to show-up and feel like they are out of thier league, the Rockland Bicycling Club uses Ride Categories to classify rides so that interested riders have a general idea of the demands of the ride when they sign-up.
-Our rides are classified primarily by speed as follows:
+Since no one wants to show-up and feel out of their league, the Rockland Bicycling Club (RBC) uses Ride Categories to help cyclists choose a ride.
+Although RBC rides are classified primarily by speed, the ride descriptions provide additional information and a general idea of the demands of each ride.

 A 17+ mph Average Speed (AVS)